faizalam87/VirtShield/README.md

 | Model  | 52:54:00:12:34:02 | 192.168.10.3 | Security Model Host |
 | Server | 52:54:00:12:34:03 | 192.168.10.5 | Receiver            |

 To set static IP addresses inside each VM, configure **netplan** as below.
-At this stage you may need to type the following code directly into each VM console, since the VMs do not yet have an IP address to allow remote connection.
+At this stage, you may need to type the following code directly into each VM console, since the VMs do not yet have an IP address to allow remote connection.
 The interface name may be `ens3` as shown.
 You can confirm the correct name by running `ip link` inside the VM; look for the primary network interface (commonly ens3 in QEMU).; adjust if your VM presents a different device name:

 #### 5.1 On `client` VM